 Green Tea contains vitamins

 A specific extract (Exolise from Arkopharma) has been removed from the market.
 It may have been due to the extraction process that may have produced toxic compounds.
 Some products contained hexavalent chromium, which is carcinogenic.
 Oftentimes, proprietary blends have a significant amount of appetite suppressant stimulants and high levels of caffeine that may have bad effects on your heart rate and blood pressure.
 Beware of proprietary blends since the dose of ingredients is not included on the label.
 Use a trusted manufacturer when buying supplements and carefully read the label.

 Use caution if you are on blood thinners or have a bleeding disorder when taking supplements.
 Green tea contains vitamin K, which directly counteracts Coumadin’s blood-thinning action.
 Drinking green tea would be fine since you would need to drink enormous quantities to provide a significant amount of vitamin K.

-With all of the negatives of using green tea supplements, there are many positive benefits to drinking 3 or more cups of green tea per day.
-It lowers cholesterol, decreases the risk of heart disease, may protect you from developing cancer, reduce inflammation, and provide antioxidant protection.
+With all of the negatives of using green tea supplements, there are many positive.
+There are many benefits to drinking 3 or more cups of green tea per day.
+It lowers cholesterol and decreases the risk of heart disease.
+Furthermore, may protect you from developing cancer, reduce inflammation, and provide antioxidant protection.
 The only drawback is it does contain some caffeine and if you are sensitive, you may need to limit the amount.
 As far as weight loss is concerned, only the supplement of a purified ECGC extract showed promise.
 So if you want to lose weight, eat less, exercise and consult with a professional to determine which nutritional supplements are best for you.
 Go Green and drink to Holiday Health – what have you got to lose?